 Iso E Super

 French for Lily of the Valley, muguet is one of the three most used florals in perfumery.
 Unlike jasmine and rose, usually synthetically reproduced.
 "Muguet is a wildflower growing in the undergrowth, and its scent can’t be captured naturally despite its sublime power," says perfumer Domitille Michalon-Bertier.
 "I love its green, rosy, and slightly musky scent."

-A citrus oil distilled from the blossoms of either the sweet or bitter orange tree.
+Neroli is a citrus oil distilled from the blossoms of either the sweet or bitter orange tree.
 The Italian term for neroli is zagara.
 "I love this ingredient because it takes me to the beach.
 I use it whenever I want to create a transportive beach moment," says perfumer Patty Hidalgo.

-Derived from a lichen that grows on oak trees.
-Prized for its aroma, which is heavy and oriental at first, and then becomes refined and earthy when dried, making it reminiscent of bark, seashore, and foliage.
+Derived from a lichen that grows on oak trees, oakmoss is prized for its aroma, which is heavy and oriental at first, and then becomes refined and earthy when dried, making it reminiscent of bark, seashore, and foliage.
 "Thanks to new modern chypre fragrances, oakmoss is having a renaissance moment.
 Oakmoss Absolute has a mossy, forest-like, and marine algae-like note," says perfumer Nicole Mancini.
 "Smells like forest bathing to me."

 A herb that grows in the Middle East, North Africa, and the Mediterranean, also known as sweet myrrh.
 The resin produces a scent similar to that of balsam or lavender.